TAbdiukov/CCSP-Mnemonics/CCMv4-Metanotes.md

 ## Conclusion

-So as of June 2023, CCM v4 is the latest version, and will likely stay so for a few years
+So as of June 2023, CCM v4 is the latest version, and will likely stay so for a few years.

+As such, there is no need to learn about "CCMv4" updates, compared to the previous versions.